GenesisFR/HowToBecomeGoodAtShooters/README.md

 - heavily armored quadrupeds that attempt to position themselves with clear line of sight to enemies and use a powerful sniper type armament, a grenade launcher or a minigun to dispatch their foes
 - have no armor bar, but you have to destroy their armor plate before damaging its health
 - elites have the added bonus of firing on the move
-- they always move from a point to another and stop for a few seconds, use that time to shoot weak points
+- they always move from a point to another and stop for a few seconds, use that time to damage them with a skill, shoot their weak points or EMP them
 - although warhounds don't have a head, shooting their red eye counts as a headshot, proccing headshot-related talents like Perpetuation (TODO: verify this information)
 - their legs have a 90% damage reduction
-- the survivalist crossbow completely breaks their armor plate (unless you aim for the legs)
+- the Survivalist crossbow completely breaks their armor plate (unless you aim for the legs)
-- explosive damage and disruptive skills (jammer pulse, EMP sticky bomb and EMP grenade) bypasses their armor plating and does damage directly to their health
+- explosive damage and disruptive skills (Jammer Pulse, EMP Sticky Bomb and EMP grenade) bypasses their armor plating and does damage directly to their health
 - critical hit damage and headhunter stacks on their legs isn't affected by the damage reduction and therefore bypasses their armor
 - Hostile Negotiations from the Negotiator’s Dilemma gear set bypasses their armor
 - Pestilence ticks bypasses their armor